-Nestled in the Sierra Maestro Mountains, this beautiful national park is the home to a diverse and incredible eco system as well as the backdrop for some of Cuba’s most important historical stories.
+Nestled in the Sierra Maestra Mountains, this beautiful national park is the home to a diverse and incredible eco system as well as the backdrop for some of Cuba’s most important historical stories.
 Take a moment to absorb being above the island of Cuba and let the beauty of flowing rivers, lush valleys and incredible mountain peaks wash over you as you enjoy a combination of nature and all-important history.

 The history of the Turquino National Park